The Ultimate Trip Checklist For Long-Term Travel

 - We send our mail to friends and family.
 Our documents, such as our driver’s licenses and taxes, are sent to our last provincial address, while another mail is sent to our family to scan, and they send any relevant document to us.

 - There are also virtual mail services that handle your mail.
 They accept it, open it, scan it and send to you.
 You can choose to keep it or shred it.
 Some of these services are costly, however, they reduce the burden on family or friends, and if you want to create the appearance of a business (with an address), maybe this is an option for you.
-Here are some businesses we researched online, however, we don’t have experience with any of them and each have their own set of fees.
+Here are some businesses we researched online, however, we don’t have experience with any of them and each has their own set of fees.

 - In the USA – some virtual mail options: